STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

      sudo pacman -S gcc clang cmake boost hwloc gperftools

-* For building the documentation you will need to further install the following:
+* For building the documentation, you will need to further install the following:

   .. code-block:: bash